-- Knowingly being in the presence of illegal drugs. - Possession or consumption of: illegal drugs (including marijuana), salvia divinorum, prescription medications belonging to another individual, or over-the-counter substances, nitrous oxide, or other available substances to "get high" or induce a mindaltering state. - Possession, use, manufacture, distribution, or sale of drug paraphernalia or other items used in preparing or consuming illegal drugs (including marijuana). - Promotion of illegal drugs (including marijuana). - Providing or sharing drugs. - Distribution, sale, or manufacture of drugs (marijuana, mushrooms, prescription drugs, etc.).
-This includes - o Manufacturing or cultivation of drugs, on or off campus, - o Sale or distribution of drugs or intention of sale or distribution. - Smoking on any and all University property.
+- 1. Knowingly being in the presence of illegal drugs. - 2.
+Possession or consumption of: illegal drugs (including marijuana), salvia divinorum, prescription medications belonging to another individual, or over-the-counter substances, nitrous oxide, or other available substances to "get high" or induce a mind-altering state. - 3.
+Possession, use, manufacture, distribution, or sale of drug paraphernalia or other items used in preparing or consuming illegal drugs (including marijuana). - 4.
+Promotion of illegal drugs (including marijuana). - 5.
+Providing or sharing drugs. - 6.
+Distribution, sale, or manufacture of drugs (marijuana, mushrooms, prescription drugs, etc.).
+This includes - a.
+Manufacturing or cultivation of drugs, on or off campus, - b. b.
+Sale or distribution of drugs or intention of sale or distribution. - 7.
+Smoking on any and all University property.

-In addition to imposition of disciplinary sanctions under University procedures, including suspension or separation from the University for such acts, students and employees may face prosecution and imprisonment under Federal and United Kingdom laws which make such acts criminal offenses.
+In addition to imposition of disciplinary sanctions under University procedures, including suspension or separation from the University for such acts, students and employees may face prosecution and imprisonment under Federal and Washington laws which make such acts criminal offenses.

-OSCCR imposes disciplinary sanctions for student violations of the University's Alcohol or Drug policies.
+OSCCR impose disciplinary sanctions for student violations of the University's Alcohol or Drug policies.
 Sanctioning of students in violation of any alcohol or drug related policies may include a combination of active and inactive sanctions.

-Active Sanctions: Sanctions that require work on a student's part to complete.
-These include, but are not limited to, educational sanctions, such as attending classes or writing research or reflection papers, performing mandated service, or paying a monetary fine.

-Inactive Sanctions: Sanctions that, by themselves, do not require work on a student's part to complete.
+- Active Sanctions: Sanctions that require work on a student's part to complete.
+These include, but are not limited to, educational sanctions, such as attending classes or writing research or reflection papers, performing mandated service, or paying a monetary fine. - Inactive Sanctions: Sanctions that, by themselves, do not require work on a student's part to complete.
 These include, but are not limited to, written warnings, disciplinary probation, deferred suspension, suspension, and expulsion.
 These sanctions may put restrictions on students, such as limiting access to campus recreational facilities, residence or dining halls, or the ability to hold student leadership positions.